Naser-Abdulrahman/BestBuy-EBGames-script.java/README.md

 -Select other and copy/paste the link in the text box, select the domain.

 -Then script will run like normal until the website realizes the card won't work and ask for a new one.

+# Known errors

+If no chrome browser opens when launching the script.bat, please update chrome, then it should work properly